damianavila/RISE/README.md

 1: Use spacebar to go forward and shift+spacebar to go backward (or the controller in the bottom right corner).
-Up and down arrows are reserved to interact with notebook cells and cannot be used to navigate the slides.
+Up and down arrows are reserved to interact with notebook cells and cannot be used to navigate the slides, instead you can use pgup and pgdown

 2: You can know more about the reveal-specific shortcuts just pressing the help button at the bottom left of your slideshow.

 3: In contrast to the traditional IPython/Jupyter notebook, the Shift-Enter shortcut does not select the next cell, but will only run the cell (similar to Ctrl-Enter).
-This is intentional to not switch slides by running a cell.
+This is intentional to not switch slides by running a cell and because some problem when you inject new cells on the fly.
-A current shortcoming, however, is that this adapted behaviour is not reset after leaving the live slideshow mode.
+When you exit the presentation mode, the behaviour comes back to normal.

 ## Manual installation